LAD-RAG: Layout-aware Dynamic RAG for Visually-Rich Document Understanding: Results

 While our core contribution is retrieval, we also observe consistent gains in downstream QA accuracy across all models and benchmarks when using LAD-RAG.
 Results are shown in \Cref{tab:extended_scores_with_topk}.
 Across both smaller models (e.g., InternVL2‑8B, Phi-3.5-Vision) and larger models (e.g., GPT‑4o‑200B), LAD-RAG consistently improves QA accuracy over all retrieval baselines and the ones that access the entire document without retrieval.
 It outperforms both fixed top‑$k$ retrieval ($k=5,10$) and the topk‑adjusted setting, where baselines retrieve the same number of pages as our system.
 This shows that our retriever not only supplies more relevant evidence but also introduces substantially less noise, directly translating to higher downstream accuracy.

-Focusing on the multi-page questions that constitute the more challenging subset of examples, LAD-RAG yields consistent gains across all four benchmarks, averaging 4 and up to 18 percentage points over top‑$k$ baselines, and 3 and up to 11 points over top‑$k$-adjusted retrieval (see \Cref{app:additional-analysis-qa} for similar trends across all question types).
+Focusing on the multi-page questions that constitute the more challenging subset of examples, LAD-RAG yields consistent gains across all four benchmarks, averaging 4 and up to 18 percentage points over top‑$k$ baselines, and 3 and up to 11 points over top‑$k$-adjusted retrieval (see \Cref{app:additional-analysis-qa} for similar trends across all question and document types).
 This indicates that LAD-RAG's improvements stem not just from retrieving more pages, but from retrieving more focused and complete evidence.

-Notably, our retrieval performance approaches that of using ground-truth evidence across all datasets, narrowing the gap to within 5–8 points, especially for challenging benchmarks like MMLongBench and LongDocURL.
+Notably, LAD-RAG's end-to-end performance approaches that of using ground-truth evidence across all datasets, narrowing the gap to within 5–8 points, especially for challenging benchmarks like MMLongBench and LongDocURL.
 This contextualizes both the upper bound of current models and the significance of improved retrieval.
+It is worth noting that ground-truth evidence does not yield perfect QA accuracy, and in a small number of cases LAD-RAG even surpasses it.
+This occurs when models benefit from more contextualized or expanded evidence: even if some retrieved content is not exactly annotated as evidence for the question, it can provide richer grounding that aids reasoning, whereas the succinct annotated spans alone may not always be sufficient for the model to arrive at the correct answer.
+More broadly, this reflects a complementary bottleneck in current LVLMs: even with near-perfect evidence, models may still fail to fully utilize it, suggesting that improvements to downstream reasoning remain an important and orthogonal direction for future work.

 Together, these results confirm that LAD-RAG improves end-to-end QA, particularly in multi-page settings where conventional methods fall short.
 By assembling more focused and relevant evidence, LAD-RAG boosts answer accuracy in a way that generalizes across models and datasets.